Home / Industries / B2B SaaS

 Which cohort should get the spend?

-The diagnostic starts with closed ARR, sales cycle, ACV, and retention by cohort.
+The growth build starts with closed ARR, sales cycle, ACV, and retention by cohort.
 Volume is not the target if it comes from buyers that do not close.

 Risk